 The short answer: a lot of things your regular insurance policies don’t.
 Hence the name umbrella insurance.
 Think of it this way, when you go out in the rain, a hat protects your head, gloves protect your hands, and boots protect your feet, but you still use an umbrella for overall protection.

-In a world where you can sue and win for being served coffee that is too hot, you need to consider protecting your money.
+And in a world where you can sue and win for being served coffee that is too hot, you should consider getting umbrella insurance for liability protection.

-A simple, cheap and easy-to-get insurance policy could save you millions of dollars – and a lot of heartache.
-It’s called umbrella insurance.
-Its purpose is to provide extra coverage beyond the limits of your existing auto or homeowners policies.
-The following story demonstrates its tremendous value.
+A simple, inexpensive and easy-to-get umbrella insurance policy could save you millions of dollars – and a lot of heartache.
+Its purpose is to provide extra coverage beyond the limits of your existing insurance policies.

 While driving in a grocery store parking lot, a woman accidentally hit a pedestrian with her car.
 The woman who was struck survived but suffered significant injuries.

 The woman who’d been driving felt terrible about the incident.
 She was also worried that she now faced a costly lawsuit.
 With life savings of about $1 million, she feared that she’d lose it all if a judge demanded that she pay the victim’s medical expenses and damages for the victim’s pain and suffering.

 She had auto insurance, but the coverage was limited to $500,000.
 Due to the severity of the victim’s injuries, the lawsuit was certain to seek more than that – placing the driver’s life savings at risk.